joshua-data/joshua-data.github.io/about.md

 ### Discover Joshua

 **"Primarily an introverted individual, he's scattered with occasional extroverted and proactive traits.
-It seems like He has numerous personas within him."**
+It seems like he has numerous personas within him."**

 * He enjoys learning foreign languages.
 (Every conversation in a foreign language brings a refreshing change in his mindset and paradigm.)
 * He loves both watching and playing soccer.
 (He's been rooting for Liverpool FC since 2005.)